jbobbylopez/hi/ROADMAP.md

             - The check command indicators and status messages
             - Maybe some historical info via status change log

-    - [🚧]Check Status Change Log
-        - Log state changes or status checks
-        - This may be a straight log file (JSONL)
-            - Log can be controlled by logrotate

 #### Testing ####
 - Improved testing scope, focused on indicators and statuses